Morning Note: Market news and an update from Walmart.

 Company News

-Walmart operates more than 10,750 stores and numerous e-ecommerce websites under 46 banners in 19 countries.
+Walmart operates more than 10,800 stores and numerous e-ecommerce websites under 46 banners in 19 countries.
 In the face of strong competition, the group’s strategy is ‘to lead on price, invest to differentiate on access, be competitive on assortment, and deliver a great experience’.
+This means the company can often weather economic storms better than others.
+As the largest importer of container goods in the US, Walmart is heavily exposed to tariffs and has been raising prices in response.

-During the year, total revenue increased by 5.6% on a constant currency (CC) basis to $681bn, ahead of the guidance of 4.8%-5.1% provided by the company.
-In the final quarter, growth was 5.3%.
+During the three months to the end of October, total revenue increased by 6.0% on a constant currency (CC) basis to $179.7bn, a touch ahead of the market expectation of $177.4bn.

+Free cash flow rose by 42% to $8.8bn to leave net debt at $42.5bn.
+Global inventory was up 3.2% to $64.5bn.
 Excess cash is returned to shareholders through dividends and buybacks.
-During the year, the group bought back $4.5bn of its shares, leaving $12.0bn of its $20bn repurchase authorisation.
-The dividend was increased by 13% to $0.94, the largest increase in over a decade, equating to a yield of 1%.
+During the year to date, the group has bought back $7.0bn of its shares, leaving $5.1bn of its $20bn repurchase authorisation.
+In the last financial year, the dividend was increased by 13% to $0.94, the largest increase in over a decade, equating to a yield of 1%.

 Source: Bloomberg